gluster/gluster-kubernetes/docs/setup-guide.md

  * Each node requires that the `mount.glusterfs` command is available.
 Under all Red Hat-based OSes this command is provided by the `glusterfs-fuse` package.

+  * GlusterFS client version installed on nodes should be as close as possible to the version of the server.
+To get installed versions run `glusterfs --version` or `kubectl exec <pod> -- glusterfs --version`.

 If you are not able to deploy a hyper-converged GlusterFS cluster, you must have one running somewhere that the Kubernetes nodes can access.
 The above